jacob-landis/Lumin/SocialMedia/Documentation/readme.txt

 	- For most tables, there is a shortcut method in the repository class for selecting a range.

 - Feed controls
-	- Feed controls are availble for comment sections, aw well as the post feed in profile modal.
+	- Feed controls are available for comment sections and the post feed in profile modal.
 	- Search: returns posts or comments based on the search terms.
 	- Refresh: list of current content is sent to host and compared to current query results.
 If there are changes, the results are returned.
 	- Feed filter
+		- Posts: recent, likes, comments
+		- Comments: recent, likes
+	- Feed type
+		- Posts: commentedPosts, likedPosts, mainPosts
+		- Comments: myComments, likedComments, mainComments
 	- My activity
+		- A feature that reveals two extra content boxes so that all three feed types are displayed for either comments or profile posts.
+		- In commentedPosts, an extra step is taken to display myComments at the top of each posts comment section.

 - Session result storage
 	- This backend functionality optimizes lazy loading.